Responsive and Transparent Leadership

 Our children have the right to go to school in an environment free from violence.
 Nor should we have to live in fear of gun violence at the grocery store, movie theater, shopping mall, or our places of worship.
 We are fortunate to live in a state that prioritizes our safety with strong, common sense gun laws, but we are only as safe as the weakest protections elsewhere.

+I was awarded the 2020 Moms Demand Action Candidate Distinction, which is awarded to candidates who are committed to advocating for gun violence prevention and governing with gun safety in mind.
 I support common sense gun reforms that will keep our communities safe while respecting the right to gun ownership.
 As your Congresswoman, I will support universal background checks, renewal of an assault weapons ban, and an optional gun buy-back program to decrease the number of weapons on the street.
 Every month, an average of 52 American women are shot and killed by an intimate partner, and abusers with firearms are five times more likely to kill their victim.
 Therefore, I also support red flag laws, as well as reauthorization of the Violence Against Women Act in order to ensure that those convicted of domestic violence offenses are not able to purchase or possess guns.

 I will protect Social Security and stand up against privatizing this critical program and oppose any cuts to benefits.
 It is really that simple.
 You paid in to a system with a promise and you deserve to have the government keep that promise.